California and AB32

 Background: California's Air Resources Board (ARB) passed a Cap & Trade rule on Dec 16, 2010 and adopted the resulting regulations on October 20, 2011.The first auction took place on November 14, 2012.
 Although the adopted regulations give away many permits to polluters, there is a $10/ton reserve price (price floor), and the language allows for some dividends to households.
 Allowances are divided into three categories: industry, utilities, and transportation.

 The California Public Utilities Commission released a proposed decision in their proceeding on the allocation of allowances in the electric utility sector.
 The proposed decision would return 100% of proceeds from the electricity sector to ratepayers, and a portion of that is a non-volumetric (equal per households) "climate dividend" rebate.
+This is the new California Climate Credit, seen as a line-item on utility bills starting in April 2014.
 The transportation sector will phase into the system in 2015, and will likely require action by the State Legislature to include dividends.

 Previously in 2009-2010, the California Air Resources Board received recommendations from their Economic and Allocations Advisory Committee (EAAC).
 The EAAC recommended dividends, and said, “The largest share (roughly 75%) of allowance value should be returned to California households..."